What it does

 4. Select trace categories.
 Hit Record, then Stop.

-, as well as a Chromium check-out (or John Mccutchan's stand-alone script).
+and either a Chromium checkout or the standalone adb_trace script.
 Note that this procedure currently only works on Linux and Mac.

 With these prerequisites in place, follow the steps below to record a trace: